Modelling optimal implementation of an arbitrary $N$-qubit quantum gate within the generalized Bloch vectors formalism: Numerical study

 \section{Numerical study}

-In this Section, we find numerically the solutions of the boundary value problem (\ref{BFCS_final_equations}) for a variety of $N$-qubit quantum gates and different values of parameter $ \varepsilon $ in the cost functional (\ref{BFCS_general_functional}).
-For the construction of vectors $u_{\text{gate}} $ and $h$, standing in \eqref{BFCS_final_equations}, we use the operator basis \eqref{BFCS_Gellman_basis}, consisting of the generalized Gell-Mann operators \eqref{BFCS_Gellman_basis2}.
-In this case, the constants $g_{kmj},f_{kmj}$ in \eqref{BFCS_final_equations}, defined by (\ref{BFCS_structural_constants}), are the structure constants of $\text{SU}(2^{N})$, and, for $ N = 1, \, 2, \, 3$, their values are well-known in the literature.
+In this Section, for various $N=1,2,3$ qubit gates, we find the numerical solutions of the boundary value problem (\ref{BFCS_final_equations}) with different values $\{0.005,0.05,0.5,5\}$ of the scaling parameter $\varepsilon$ in the cost functional (\ref{BFCS_general_functional}).
+The Hamiltonians of the $N$-qubit systems considered below satisfy the controllability conditions specified in \cite{2, 3'}.

+In order to develop \emph{the unified code valid for all $N\geq1$}, for the construction of the Bloch vectors $u_{\text{gate}} $ and $h$, standing in \eqref{BFCS_final_equations}, we use the specific operator basis \eqref{BFCS_Gellman_basis}, consisting of the generalized Gell-Mann operators \eqref{BFCS_Gellman_basis2}.
+In this case, the constants $g_{kmj},f_{kmj}$, standing in \eqref{BFCS_final_equations} and defined in general by (\ref{BFCS_structural_constants}), constitute the structure constants of $\text{SU}(2^{N})$, the values of which for $ N = 1, \, 2, \, 3$, are well-known.

-For finding the numerical solutions of the boundary value problem \eqref{BFCS_final_equations} we apply the boundary value problem (BVP) solver via using a collocation method with an adaptive mesh provided by the scipy.integrate package function solve\_bvp \cite{30}.
-It constructs a piecewise polynomial approximation of the solution and applies the Newton method to determine its coefficients, ensuring the equations and boundary conditions are satisfied.
+For finding the numerical solutions of the boundary value problem \eqref{BFCS_final_equations}, we apply the boundary value problem (BVP) solver via using a collocation method with an adaptive mesh provided by the scipy.integrate package function solve\_bvp \cite{30}.
+We stress that this solver can be replaced by any other suitable numerical tool for the ODEs system \eqref{BFCS_final_equations}.

+The solver constructs a piecewise polynomial approximation of the solution and applies the Newton method to determine its coefficients, ensuring the equations and boundary conditions are satisfied.
 If needed, the algorithm refines the mesh by adding points in regions with large errors and iterates until convergence.
 The first integrals \eqref{BFCS_first_integrals} provide an easy way to verify that the solver has not failed.

-As it follows from the last equation in \eqref{BFCS_final_equations}, this system of ordinary differential equations becomes ill-conditioned as $ \varepsilon $ decreases.
+Due to the last equation in \eqref{BFCS_final_equations}, this system of ordinary differential equations becomes ill-conditioned as $ \varepsilon $ decreases.
 For the successful convergence, this necessitates a more accurate initial approximation.
-To address this, we use an iterative approach by obtaining first the solutions for larger $\varepsilon$ values and then using these as initial approximations for subsequent iterations with smaller values of the parameter $ \varepsilon $.
+To address this, we use an iterative approach by obtaining first the solutions for larger $\varepsilon$ values and further using them as the initial approximations for subsequent iterations with smaller values of the parameter $ \varepsilon $.
+The generation time $T$ is also selected iteratively: the calculations are first performed for a large value $T$, after that the time of the best obtained local minimum of the terminal functional is selected as the new value of $T$ and this process is repeated until a sufficiently effective generation time is found.